Michelle Obama Hair Hoopla: ‘Natural’ Or More Like The ‘Emperor’s New Clothes’? [Opinion]

 Even the minister was too afraid to say anything, and when the emperor sent him to check on the progress of his clothes, he saw that the tailors were sewing, or making the motions, but there was nothing there.
 He went back and reported on the magnificent fabric they used, along with the vibrant colors of the clothes that were in the process of being sewn together for the emperor, but he really saw nothing.

 When it came time to wear the new clothes, the emperor stripped down and these two swindlers pretended to dress him.
 They made such of fuss over how handsome he looked that the emperor was confident enough to wear his new clothes and parade them through the village, despite the fact he, himself, couldn’t see them either.
 Everyone saw a naked emperor, but not one person would come forward.
-Instead, they spewed forth complements on the emperor’s new clothes.
+Instead, they spewed forth compliments on the emperor’s new clothes.

-It was a small child, hearing all the complements from the adults, who saw this as confusing.
+It was a small child, hearing all the compliments from the adults, who saw this as confusing.
 The small child stepped forward and said “but he doesn’t have anything on.”
 Soon, everyone in the village echoed the child’s honest words – “he doesn’t have anything on.”

 According to the University of Pittsburgh’s version of the story, “the emperor shuddered, for he knew that they were right.”
 Now knowing he was naked, the emperor decided that “the procession must go on.”
 He continued down the street as if nothing was different, “carrying himself even more proudly.”
-His chambermaids continued holding the emperors invisible train as he walked through the streets.
+His chambermaids continued holding the emperor’s invisible train as he walked through the streets.

 The point of this story for the sake of Michelle Obama and her hair frenzy is that the same kind of honesty that came from that small child is needed today.
 It’s like a crowd mentality when it comes to some of the comments made about Michelle and her hair.
 It is almost like there is such an allegiance for Barack Obama’s past term in office that no matter what people are really seeing, they are going along with the crowd.